-Biodegradation is expected to be the most relevant pathway for degradation of UV-328, if degradation might occur.
+Biodegradation is expected to be the most relevant pathway for degradation of UV-320, if degradation might occur.

-The overall evidence presented in chapter 3.1.2 and 3.1.3 indicates in a weight of evidence approach that UV-328 will persist in the environment.
+The overall evidence presented in chapter 3.1.2 and 3.1.3 indicates in a weight of evidence approach that UV-320 will persist in the environment.
 This is based on the following findings:

-The ready biodegradation test on UV-328 indicates a very low potential for biodegradation (2-8% after 28 days).
+The ready biodegradation test on UV-320 indicates a very low potential for mineralisation (0% after 28 days).

 From the simulation studies on radiolabeled EC 407-000-3, the first metabolite of the substance (M1), which is its carboxylic acid, is used for a read-across-assessment.
-This is considered as best case example, because according to the read-across assessment M1 is similar to UV-328, but probably easier degradable.
+This is considered as best case example, because according to the read-across assessment M1 is similar to UV-320, but probably easier degradable.
 Relevant for the assessment of the persistence of M1 is especially the sediment DT{50} -value in the aerobic pond system which was calculated to be 248 days and in the anaerobic pond system which is 238 days.

 In addition a field dissipation study on soil treated with sludge contaminated with several phenolic benzotriazoles (UV-326, UV-327, UV-328, UV-329, UV-P) is available.
+Especially the results for UV-328 (and UV-327) can be used for a read-across assessment for the dissipation behaviour of UV-320 in soil as these substances are also 4,6-substituted phenolic benzotriazoles with complex side chains..
 Depending on the treatment and the substance DT{50} -values between 151 days (UV-327, single treatment) and 218 days (UV-328, repeated treatment) were reported.
 The dossier submitter's kinetic modelling on UV-328 supports these findings.

 The monitoring studies on UV-327 and UV-328 from Rhode Island show persistence of the phenolic benzotriazoles in the environment.
 In these studies the concentrations found during or few years after production of the two substances are given as well as concentrations found up to 25 years later.
 It is not possible to derive reliable $DegT{50}$ from these studies.
 Also caution is needed when comparing the data, as for each study different sampling sites and methods were employed.
 In addition, an exact description of the samples is missing (e.g. oxygen content, etc.).
 We also have no detailed information on microbial viability.
 Given the history and state of pollution there might not be many microorganisms in the sediment.
 On the other hand the studies show that other contaminents are at least partially degraded.
 Overall, it is nevertheless possible with the available data to semi-quantitatively model the concentration curve assuming slow degradation.
 According to this the $DegT{50}$ of UV-327 would be larger than 180 days.
 Furthermore, the concentration levels found up to 25 years after the production for the substances ceased were of comparable level or only an order of magnitude smaller.
+In a read-across assessment it is plausible that the degradation behaviour of UV-320 will be comparable.